 Depending on the type of home you have, you will have varying exterior color elements that may be getting painted.
 In addition to your main siding material, take a look at any additional structure on the exterior of your home, such as trim, shutters, railings, headings, and aprons.
 You will also want to consider the current color of your roof when choosing a house color scheme.
 Another trend that is popping up everywhere right now is to use a pop of color on your front door.

 After you have chosen a style for your home color scheme, you will want to set a budget for yourself.
 Many contractors will charge more for additional colors when painting your home.
 The more colors you have the higher the price tag may be.
 Luckily, most exterior paint color schemes only have two to three different colors involved.
 You will also need to have your hired professional look at how detailed the paintwork is for your type of architecture and the amount of exterior paint needed.

 - Research and hire a professional in your area

 Now that you are clear on the style and the budget, you can research the best local professionals in your area.
 Houzz.com is a good place to look for local contractors and house painters.
 Word of mouth is one of the best ways to find a good contractor.
 Check with people you know who have had paintwork done and see if they have any recommendations to share.

-Choosing a color palette that is the perfect fit for your home will give new life to the exterior of your home and improve curb appeal.
-While choosing a color scheme for the exterior of your home is a big decision, if you use these tips and tricks we shared in this article, you will be able to choose a house color scheme that will improve the look of your home and that you will love for many years.
+Choosing a color palette that is the perfect fit for your home will give new life to the exterior color of your home and improve curb appeal.
+While choosing the exterior color of your home and the exterior paint needed is a big decision, if you use these tips and tricks we shared in this article, you will be able to choose a house color scheme that will improve the look of your home and that you will love for many years.